Parabola - Interactive Graphs

 Drag the point P on the parabola and observe the distance d from the focus to the curve is always the same as the distance from the point P to the directrix, at Q.

 Sometimes the explanation boxes overlap.
-It can't be helped!
+Sorry, but it can't be helped!

-If you get lost, you can always refresh the page.
+If the graph disappears, you can always refresh the page.

 Parabola with vertex not at the origin